 Hail publishes pre-built JARs for Google Cloud Platform’s Dataproc Spark clusters.
 If you would prefer to avoid building Hail from source, learn how to get started on Google Cloud Platform by reading this forum post.
 You can use cloudtools to simplify using Hail on GCP even further, including via interactive Jupyter notebooks (also discussed here).

 Building with other versions of Spark 2¶

-Hail should work with other versions of Spark 2.
-To build against a different version, such as Spark 2.1.0, modify the above instructions as follows:
+Hail is compatible with Spark 2.0.x and 2.1.x.
+To build against Spark 2.1.0, modify the above instructions as follows: